SoumyaMishra/vimrc/README.md

 Rename the vimrc with dot and copy .vimrc to user dir (~/).

-Open vimrc and Install all plugs inside vimrc and use below command in Esc mode.
+Open vimrc and Install all plugs inside vimrc and use below command in Esc mode. <br>
 :PlugInstall

 Compile YoucompleteMe.
 * cd ~/.vim/plugged/YouCompleteMe